-MM20 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required on quality due to the close proximity of the South Pennine Moor (Rombalds Moor) and the impact the activity may have on vegetation communities.
+MM20 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required Oll quality due to the close proximity of the South Pennine Moor (Rombalds Moor) and the impact the activity may have on vegetation communities.
 "The applicant must demonstrate there will not be a detrimental impact upon the landscape character of the area.
 Specifically, the applicant must submit detailed information relating to any mitigation against the potential impact of any waste development upon the Grade I listed East Riddlesden Hall."
-Assessment has been taken into account during the production of the Waste Management DPD, and includes mitigation measures stated within the allocation statement for Site WM3: When assessing the environmental impacts of
+The Habitats Regulations Assessment has been taken into account during the production of the Waste Management DPD, and includes mitigation measures stated within the allocation statement for Site WM3: When assessing the environmental impacts of

-MM20 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required any proposed development on the site, the applicant must take into account any ecological impacts upon the surrounding South Pennine Moors Special Protection Area (SPA) and Special Area of Conservation Area (SAC).
-The potential effects of a Conventional Energy from Waste Facility and Advanced Thermal Treatment on the SAP and/or SAC will need to be assessed through a project level Appropriate Assessment (AA) if it is determined by an appropriate body that such an assessment is 0082 Penny Campbell Concern that the site nomenclature has moved from 'short list' to 'allocated site' without evidence of further consultation- an activity which characterises the whole required ."
-Consultation on the short list of sites was under taken in 2011 (Preferred No action taken.
-0084 Roger process surrounding the development of site WM3 and Approach Revised
+MM20 Name / Organisati on Summary of Representation Council Response Action(s) Required any proposed development on the site, the applicant must take into account any ecological impacts upon the surrounding South Pennine Moors Special Protection Area (SPA) and Special Area of Conservation Area (SAC).
+The potential effects of a Conventional Energy from Waste Facility and Advanced Thermal Treatment on the SAP and/or SAC will need to be assessed through a project level Appropriate Assessment (AA) if it is determined by an appropriate body that such an assessment is Penny Campbell Concern that the site nomenclature has moved from 'short list' to 'allocated site' without evidence of further consultation- an activity which characterises the whole - No action taken.
+Roger process surrounding the development of site WM3 and Approach Revised Penny Campbell Penny Campbell Concern that the site nomenclature has moved from 'short list' to 'allocated site' without evidence of further consultation- an activity which characterises the whole Organisati on any proposed development on the site, the applicant must take into account any ecological impacts upon the surrounding South Pennine Moors Special Protection Area (SPA) and Special Area of Conservation Area (SAC).
+The potential effects of a Conventional Energy from Waste Facility and Advanced Thermal Treatment on the SAP and/or SAC will need to be assessed through a project level Appropriate Assessment (AA) if it is determined by an appropriate body that such an assessment is required."
+Penny Campbell Penny Campbell Concern that the site nomenclature has moved from 'short list' to 'allocated site' without evidence of further consultation - an activity which characterises the whole